Head for the museums!

 Some of the museums that kids love most don’t even charge to let them in!
 Fans of stuffed animals will be impressed with the Grande Galerie de l'évolution at the Muséum national d'histoire naturelle (free for those aged under 26).Young gourmets won’t want to miss the Musée gourmand du chocolat, which is free for under-6s accompanied by an adult.

 For a great family outing, go and feast your eyes on the marvellous machines and life-size inventions at the Musée des Arts et Métiers (free for under-26s).
 Fancy rubbing shoulders with the great and good?
 Check out the waxworks at Grévin Paris (free for under-6s).
-Budding scientists will be fascinated by the hands-on Cité des Sciences et de l'Industrie where they can conduct all kinds of experiments (Explora exhibitions are free for children under 2-years-old, and tickets for the ‘exhibition’ at the Palais de la Découverte are free for children under 6-years-old).
+Budding scientists will be fascinated by the hands-on Cité des Sciences et de l'Industrie where they can conduct all kinds of experiments (Exhibitions are free for children under 2-years-old).
 It’s worth remembering that the aquarium in the Cité is free and open to everyone all year round!

 Useful tip: Are you planning a family museum visit?
 The good news is that some of the major museums have child-friendly guides to help make it a fun adventure.
-The Louvre offers a playful downloadable kids’ route map/game on its website, as does the Musée des Arts et Métiers, the Musée d’Orsay makes its free kid-friendly maps available at the ticket counters and the Musée de l'Homme offers an edutainment app.
-Check with other exhibition venues as many offer guides specially designed for children.
+The Louvre offers a playful downloadable kids’ route map/game on its website, the Musée d’Orsay dedicated website Les Petits M'O for 5-18 year olds, the game surveys or the Manip's at the house of the Musée des Arts et Métiers or the game booklets of the Musée de l'Homme.
+Other exhibition venues also have guides for children, ask for information.

 Fun for kids at museums and cultural venues